usuaero/Optix/README.txt

     - Step size to be used in finite difference methods.
 Defaults to 0.001

     default_alpha(float,optional)
     - Initial step size to be used in the line search.
-Defaults to 1.
+Defaults to 10 times dx.
+    Not defined for SQP.

     line_search(string,optional)
     - Specifies which type of line search should be conducted in the search